 The Internet of Things (IoT) can be defined as connected sensor networks and ubiquitous computing embedded in physical objects going from thermostats to even pacemakers linked through wired or wireless networks often using the same Internet Protocol (IP) that connects the internet.

 Some say that the building digital industry is still living in the era of the floppy disk that is why the adoption of IoT solutions is a major opportunity for FM companies.
-It helps ease the operations and maintenance process and also open the scope of services available to building owners.
-FM companies can create organic digital capabilities using the IoT, to outperform their competitors operating models and meet new customer demands.
+It helps ease the operations and maintenance process and also opens the scope of services available to building owners.
+FM companies can create organic digital capabilities using the IoT, to outperform their competitor's operating models and meet new customer demands.

 Winning the contract war by reducing costs and increasing added value services